Nandrajog93/Recommendation-System/README.md

 build a synthetic profile for them & that deal with the new user problem.
 2. Implement two or more different recommenders and combine predictions perhaps using the linear model.

+### Latent factor recommendation system

+Latent Matrix Factorization is an incredibly powerful method to use when creating a Recommender System.
+Ever since Latent Matrix Factorization was shown to outperform other recommendation methods in the Netflix Recommendation contest, its been a cornerstone in building recommender systems.

+Latent factor recommendation system tackling the Recommendation problem.

+Given a set of m users and n items, and set of ratings from the user for some items, try to recommend the top items for each user.
+There are many flavours and alternate deviations of this problem, most of which add more dimensions to the problem, like adding tags.
+What makes Latent Matrix Factorization powerful is that it yields really strong results from the core problem, and can be a good foundation to build from.

+`The Approach:`

+First, we initialize 2 two matrices from a gaussian distribution (random initialisation).
+The first one will be a m x k matrix P while the second will be a k x n matrix Q. When these two matrices multiply with each other, they result in an m x n matrix, which is exactly the size of our R matrix in which we are trying to predict.
+Dimension k is one of our hyper-parameters, which represents the number of latent factors we’re using to estimate the R matrix.

+With our Matrices P, Q, we’ll optimize their values by using Stochastic Gradient Descent.
+Therefore, you’ll have two more hyper-parameters to optimize, learning rate and epochs.
+For each Epoch, we’re going to iterate through every known value in our original m x n matrix.

+Then, we’ll get an error or residual value e by subtracting the original value by the dot product of the original value in user’s row in P and its item’s column in Q. we’ll update both of the matrices P and Q simultaneously by adding the current row for P and Q by the learning rate times the product of the error times the other Matrix’s values.
+Therefore, we will solve the recommendation as an optimization problem.
+Find P & Q which minimize the sum of squared error & we are going to predict missing or unknown values.

+`Pros: Latent factor`

+1) Act as Dimensionality reduction when we factorize a m x n matrix into two m x k matrix and k x n matrix we are reducing "n" items to "k" factors.
+K factor can be b/w 10-250
+2) The key is that recommending based on factors is more robust than just using movie similarities, maybe a user hasn’t seen a particular "Content" but the user might have seen other "content" that is related to previous content via some latent factors and those can be used.

+`Cons: Latent factor`

+1) The main problem is the Cold start problem.
+2) Can be computational expensive